 shall be considered unsuccessful.

-Editor: Please modify the text in Section 11.21.18.4 at P67L27-28 as shown below.
+Editor: Please modify the text in draft 0.2, Section 11.21.18.4 at P83L1-3 as shown below.

 The sensing responder should transmit the Sensing Measurement Setup Response frame within TBD ms in response to the Sensing Measurement Setup Request frame.
 If no Sensing Measurement Setup Response frame is received within this time period, or if a Sensing Measurement Setup Response frame is received with a status code other than 0 (SUCCESS), the Measurement Setup shall be considered unsuccessful.